Moving to Guimaraes, Portugal

 We asked people in Guimaraes if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Guimaraes, avoid speaking Spanish or assuming that locals understand it, as this can be seen as disrespectful.
 Instead, try to learn a few basic phrases in Portuguese.
 Be mindful of the local customs and traditions, such as dressing modestly when visiting religious sites and respecting the local's privacy by not taking photos of them without permission.
 Avoid being loud or boisterous in public spaces, as this can be seen as rude.
 When dining out, do not ask for substitutions or alterations to the menu, as this can be seen as an insult to the chef.
 It is also important to be punctual for appointments and social engagements, as being late can be seen as disrespectful.
-Finally, be aware that personal space is valued in Portugal, so avoid standing too close to someone during a conversation," remarked one expat who made the move to Guimaraes.
+Finally, be aware that personal space is valued in Portugal, so avoid standing too close to someone during a conversation," said one expat who made the move to Guimaraes.

 About the Author